 This all-in-one museum and cheese shop offers up-close demonstrations and cheese tastings.
 In their museum, you’ll explore the discovery of cheese from 6,000 years ago, complete with historical cheese-related artifacts and photos.

 In their factory, a cheese expert will walk you through the steps by which tonnes of milk are processed into various types of cheese.
-After the lesson, guests will be able to identify between different scents, flavors, and structures of cheese.
+After the lesson, guests can identify between different scents, flavors, and structures of cheese.

 Nearby, you can also explore Volendam’s fishing village.
 If you love to eat seafood, Volendam is the best spot to eat kibbeling (traditional battered and fried fish nuggets), eel, and herring.
 Top spots include Lotje Wine & Dine, Restaurant Cafe de Dijk, Vishandel Lekkers Fish Stand, Fishmongers and Caterer, and the brilliantly named Restaurant de Lunch.

-Starting in 1947, Nico Molenaar, a local artist, painstakingly created amazingly vibrant scenes of people in traditional dress, sailors, and fish in the harbor using cigar bands.
-The total number used in his creation is estimated to be around 11.5 million.
+In 1947, local artist Nico Molenaar painstakingly created amazingly vibrant scenes of people in traditional dress, sailors, and fish in the harbor using cigar bands.
+The total number used in his creation is around 11.5 million.
 It’s unlikely he smoked them all himself!

 Entrance fees to the museum are just €5 for an adult, €4 for Seniors (65+) and students, and €3 for youth (13-17).
-You can also take the guided tour for an additional €25, which also includes a photograph.
+You can also take the guided tour for an additional €25, including a photograph.

 To explore Volendam, you can also use electric bikes and scooters.
 Available at very affordable costs, this environment-friendly option is a clean and green way to explore the historic village.